What is Sperm Banking & Why Should I Consider It?

 Sperm banking is, in most cases, a simple and straightforward process.
 It is not time consuming or "appointment intensive."
 Although the process differs slightly between cryobanks, the basic procedure is the same:

-- An appointment is set with the laboratory to meet with a lab representative, review your case history and medical background, and fill out necessary paperwork.
+- An appointment is set with the laboratory to meet with a lab representative, review your case history and medical background, and fill out necessary paperwork, and produce your first specimen.

 - You may be given a choice of producing a specimen at home or at the lab site.
 If you choose to collect at a laboratory you will be given a private room.
 Visual material may also be made available to you.
 If you choose to collect at home you will be given clear and exact instructions.
 Ideally, if you produce the specimen outside of the laboratory, it would arrive at the lab within 60 minutes.
 However, though this is ideal, many of the sperm will still be alive hours after production.
 Do not assume that if your specimen does not reach the laboratory within an hour it is useless.
 Also, do not assume that just because you are hospitalized more than an hour away from the bank, that you will be unable to cryopreserve your sperm.
 It is important to ask all of these questions when arranging your appointment.